Skip to content

 3. Parties have the right to pursue criminal complaints through Snow College’s Public Safety Department simultaneously with the college’s investigation if they choose to do so.

-4. A student who has taken a leave of absence, is on a medical leave, or has been suspended continues to be considered a "student" for purposes of the Student Code.
+4. A student who has taken a leave of absence, is on medical leave, or has been suspended continues to be considered a "student" for purposes of the Student Code.
 A student being investigated for or charged with violating the Student Code may not avoid the conduct process by withdrawing from courses and/or the College.
 Student conduct proceedings may continue as described in the Student Code with or without the student’s participation.

 5. Decisions in disciplinary procedures are made based on a preponderance of evidence indicating that a Code of Conduct violation occurred.